mosip/documentation/docs/inji-wallet/technical-overview/integration-guide/pixelpass.md

 ## PixelPass

-PixelPass is a versatile and easy-to-use node library designed to simplify working with QR codes and data compression.
+PixelPass is a versatile and easy-to-use library designed to simplify working with QR codes and data compression.
 It allows you to generate QR codes from any given data with just a single function.
 If you’re working with JSON, PixelPass can take that data, compress it, and convert it into a compact format using CBOR encoding, making it smaller and more efficient for QR code generation.
 The library can also decode this compressed data, turning CBOR back into the original JSON format.
 Additionally, for more complex use cases, PixelPass offers the ability to map your JSON data to a specific structure, compress it, and encode it into CBOR.
 Later, you can also reverse this process, decoding the CBOR back into its mapped JSON structure.
 With these capabilities, PixelPass makes managing, compressing, and encoding data for QR codes easy and efficient.

-PixelPass also has Kotlin, Swift and Java artifacts available.
+PixelPass has NPM, Kotlin, Swift and Java artifacts available.

 ### Features